ryanwhowe/websocket-workshop/README.md

 more effectively handle connections, but be careful about assuming a single object created once will work everywhere in an application which may live days or weeks rather than half a second._

-Now that we have a list of subscribers we can let users call this.
+Now we have a list of subscribers we can let users call this.
 We'll keep it simple at this stage and let any user call it, rather than restricting to thread access.
 The authenticator will need to register this procedure: